 The class would love it if you shared your special talent.
-Please let the teachers know and we can plan an "event" together.
+Please let the educators know and we can plan an "event" together.

-Some events may require taking the children off premises (e.g. Bow Habitat Station).
+Some events may require taking the children off premises (e.g. field trip).
 This means more parent volunteers are needed that day.
 Please join us when you can.
 As a parent-assisted playschool, you will be participating in the committee that you chose on registration day, but extra help is always welcome.